bopjesvla/hitch/README.md

 ## Contributing
 Join the conversation about a map for hitchhiking in our [Signal Chat](https://signal.group/#CjQKIDyYgIxcOUCEPYu8-JawC_tv1bcgkAhvbISRZkN45MMVEhCtydy3DOOCKEAE_tsR6g9s).

-File an issue if you have a feature request/found a bug.
+File an [issue](https://github.com/bopjesvla/hitch/issues) if you have a feature request or found a bug.

-Perform a pull request if you solved an issue.
+Perform a [pull request](https://github.com/bopjesvla/hitch/pulls) from your [fork](https://github.com/bopjesvla/hitch/fork) of the repository if you solved an issue.
 (It's best to file an issue first so we can discuss it and reference it in the PR.)

 ## Data
 If you find the data collected and provided by hitchmap.com helpful, feel free to cite it using: